 - Don’t wait for a crisis to emerge because of your deferred needs.
 The sooner you act, you minimise the impact

 - We are all capable of harbouring a ‘Resentment Bucket’.
-This is a powerful idea to use in self-election.
+This is a powerful idea to use in self-reflection.
 How full is my resentment bucket?
-We need to take responsibility if we are building resentment as it means awe are not asserting ourselves.
+We need to take responsibility if we are building resentment as it means awe are not asserting ourselves, or not taking full responsibility for decisions made.

-- Learning to name our underlying mentions is life changing
+- Learning to name our underlying emotions is life changing

 - I am responsible for how I feel, no one else.